citp/privacy-policy-historical/2/24/24s/24seventalent.com.md

-> *The following text is extracted and transformed from the 24seventalent.com privacy policy that was archived on 2009-06-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090619204248id_/http%3A//www.24seventalent.com/about/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the 24seventalent.com privacy policy that was archived on 2009-12-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091229194639id_/http%3A//www.24seventalent.com/about/privacy) for the most accurate reproduction.*

-# 24Seven Talent
+# 24 Seven Talent

 #### Effective Date: 09/08/2004